New UN envoy: Yemen is stuck in `indefinite state of war'

 A Saudi-led coalition entered the war in March 2015, backed by the United States, to try restore Hadi to power, and threw its support behind his internationally backed government.
 Despite a relentless air campaign and ground fighting, the war has deteriorated largely into a stalemate and spawned the world’s worst humanitarian crisis.
 The U.S. has since suspended its direct involvement in the conflict.

-The U.N.’s approach to ending the conflict must include “meaningful participation of women,” Grundberg said.
+Grundberg said the U.N.’s approach to ending the conflict must include “meaningful participation of women.”

+He said his first consultations with Yemenis and key regional and international parties “will soon start.”

+The Security Council welcomed Grundberg’s appointment and said in a brief statement that it expects the parties to meet with him “and with each other under U,N. auspices, in good faith and without preconditions.”

-Surveying the complex situation in Yemen, he said that since early 2020 the focus has been on the Houthi offensive in the government-held city of Marib which has cost the lives of thousands of young people and left thousands of displaced civilians living in constant fear of violence and having to move again.
+Surveying the complex situation in Yemen, Grundberg said that since early 2020 the focus has been on the Houthi offensive in the government-held city of Marib which has cost the lives of thousands of young people and left thousands of displaced civilians living in constant fear of violence and having to move again.
 In the key port city of Hodeida, there has been “a noticeable decline in cease-fire violations,” but hostilities in southern districts “are of particular concern,” he said.

 In southern Yemen, Grundberg said, there have been regular flare-ups of violence and basic services and the economy have deteriorated.
-He stressed that southern grievances and demands must “play a part”in determining the path forward.
+He stressed that southern grievances and demands must “play a part” in determining the path forward.

 Ghada Eltahir Mudawi, a deputy director in the U.N. humanitarian office, told the council that “the threat of famine is not over in Yemen” but there has been a surge in donor funding over the past few months with the U.N. receiving more than $1.9 billion -- 50% of its total requirement.